Kasun1Don/Kasun1Don/README.md

 ## Hi there 👋

-I'm an emerging junior software developer with a background in software sales.
-I aspire to bring my commercial experience in the software world and software engineering skills together to build software that empowers users to improve productivity.
+I'm an junior Software Engineer with a background in enterprise software sales.
+I aspire to bring my experience talking to users and software engineering skills together to build tools that improve productivity and user experience.

+💼 Software Engineer @ LABRYS
+|
+|
-🚀 Intern at LABRYS as a Software Engineer => Checkout our web3(thirdweb) Project Management tool @ pumptask.xyz
+👨🏽‍🔧 Interned @ LABRYS => Checkout our web3(thirdweb) Project Management tool @ pumptask.xyz

-🌱 Final project: FightTrack, a MERN stack Web application for boxing gym owners to manage class bookings and sign ups.
+📚 Final project: FightTrack, a MERN stack Web application for boxing gym owners to manage class bookings and sign ups.
 Check it out @ fighttrack.xyz

 ### Languages and Frameworks